qiaoran-abbate/NSynthClassificationRNNs/README.md

 # Steps to run/test the models:
-* Intall Python, Pytorch, Numpy, and Matplotlib
+1. Intall Python, Pytorch, Numpy, and Matplotlib
-* Git clone the NsynthClassificationRNNs Repository
+2. Git clone the NsynthClassificationRNNs Repository
-* Navigate to the folder, in terminal or your prefered IDE, run model1.py | model2.py
+3. Navigate to the folder, in terminal or your prefered IDE, run model1.py | model2.py
-* Do you want to test the model?
+4. Do you want to test the model?
 (1-Yes, 0-No): [Enter 1, to test the model.
 If 0, then the model will train]
-* Enter the model file path: [Give the .pth file path]
+5. If you answered 1 to step4, enter the model file path: [Give the .pth file path]

 ---